 Invisalign treatment is marketed heavily to patients seeking orthodontic treatment.
 If you are thinking about treatment, and wondering if Invisalign is right for you, there are some things you should know first.
 Dr. Michael Stosich, an orthodontic expert in the Chicago area, shares what he wants patients to know before making a decision.

 - Not all Invisalign providers are created equal.
-You’ll see Invisalign providers using words like premier or elite, but that doesn’t refer to the expertise of the orthodontist, but merely to the number of cases the orthodontist does.
+You’ll see Invisalign providers using words like premier, elite, diamond or platinum, but that doesn’t refer to the expertise of the orthodontist, but merely to the number of cases the orthodontist does.
 These are Invisalign marketing terms an orthodontist can use, but do not reflect whether patients had positive results or not.
 A high volume Invisalign provider prescribes Invisalign frequently, but that doesn’t mean treatment is provided at the highest quality.
 It is also important to note that Invisalign rewards doctors who prescribe Invisalign frequently, with “payment rebates.”
 Frequent Invisalign providers can earn as much as $100,000 in additional income from prescribing Invisalign so frequently.

 - Invisalign treatment can be more expensive than conventional metal or ceramic braces.
 In some cases, they can cost the same, however beware because the quality of the end result of treatment is often not.
 Invisalign can be more expensive, and may be cost prohibitive to some, especially depending on the area in which you live.

 - Invisalign treatment is not painless.
 Many people mistakenly believe that because there are no brackets or wires, the treatment will be virtually without pain.
 This simply isn’t true – any orthodontic treatment will create some pain and discomfort.
 The aligners can take some time to get used to.